viplazylmht/sql-datalineage/README.md

 ## Interactive usage

-You can import datalineage into your proect and generate lineage tree directly.
+You can import datalineage into your project and generate the lineage tree directly.

 ```python
 >>> from datalineage.lineage import lineage